jnst/event-driven-architecture/README.md

 ### Butler

 Butler does chores such as creation, destruction of SNS/SQS.
-FYI: This has nothing to do with the concept of the Event sourcing architecture.
+`FYI:` This has nothing to do with the concept of the Event driven architecture.

 ## Setup